 Complete “Let It Be’’ film soundtrack

-The soundtrack from the film Let It Be, featuring the Beatles rehearsing and recording at Twickenham and Apple studios, and doing an impromptu live show on the roof of Apple.
-Most tracks are edits from longer versions, or are edited together from different takes (see Sulpy and Schweighardt’s book Drugs, Divorce and a Slipping Image for details on these sessions).
+This 2-LP set presents the soundtrack from the film Let It Be, which features the Beatles rehearsing and recording at Twickenham and Apple Studios, and doing an impromptu live show on the roof of Apple.
+Most tracks are edits from longer versions or are edited together from different takes (see Sulpy and Schweighardt’s book Drugs, Divorce and a Slipping Image for details on these sessions).
 Even though excerpts of the Let It Be film were previously available, this is the first album to contain the complete soundtrack.
 Like the other Cinelogues, this album was therefore a much sought-after item in the days before home video.

 Spring and summer, 1974.
-These releases had the same insert as the original using yellow paper.
+These releases had the same insert as the original, using yellow paper.
 The jacket usually had the Fish drawing on the back.
 The first label was yellow with a black pirate design.
-Once the green label with a black pirate was introduced in summer 1974, the two labels were jumbled to differentiate the discs.
+After the green label with a black pirate was introduced in summer 1974, the two labels were jumbled to differentiate the discs.

 Late, 1974 or early 1975.
 This release had the insert in "rainbow" color; the discs had blank white labels.

 1975 - 1976.
 The records released in 1975 had an insert in smaller size, yellow, grey or pink with black printed title; the labels were the King Kong or the small Godzilla.
-Often one record had the King Kong label and the other record the Godzilla label with the indication Side 3 / Side 4.
-An interesting release, that can be dated to early 1975, has disc 1 with the rarely used labels with stamped 1 / 2 side indications, and the disc 2 with the usual yellow labels with small Godzilla.
-In 1976 the records had the red label with black pirate, and the insert was again yellow full size, printed red as in the first issues.
+Often one record had the King Kong label and the other record the Godzilla label, with the indication Side 3 / Side 4.
+An interesting release, that can be dated to early 1975, has disc 1 with the rarely used labels with stamped 1 / 2 side indications, and disc 2 with the usual yellow labels with small Godzilla.
+In 1976 the records had the red label with black pirate, and the insert was again yellow full size with red pinring, just like the first issues.

 INTEREST.
-An important release in an historical perspective.
+An important release from a historical perspective.
 The first, scarce pressing is quite interesting for collectors (***), the subsequent reissues have, as usual, less value from this point of view (**/*).

 THE JAPANESE JL RECORDS COUNTERFEIT

-In late 1975 the japanese label JL Records distributed their usual counterfeit on printed matrix 534 1 A / 534 1 B / 534 2 A / 534 2 B. The jacket has a black copy of the CBM insert directly printed, with small catalogue number 534 in bottom right.
-The labels counterfeites the yellow labels with small Godzilla, surely the copy from which this release was taken.
+In late 1975 the Japanese label JL Records distributed their usual counterfeit on printed matrix 534 1 A / 534 1 B / 534 2 A / 534 2 B. The jacket has a black copy of the CBM insert directly printed, with the catalogue number 534 written on the bottom right.
+The labels counterfeit the yellow labels with small Godzilla, surely the copy from which this release was taken.

 INTEREST.
 Important release, at the time, for the japanese market.
 Collectible item for completists. **